 Incorporating some of Arizona’s most incredible things to see, some of which are mega-famous and some of which are lesser known, this is my ideal Arizona itinerary:

 This itinerary begins in Sedona after leaving Phoenix Sky Harbor International Airport.
+From Pheonix to Sedona, the drive will be a little over 2 hours.
 Sedona is an artist’s town surrounded by beautiful rock formations, with multiple hikes in the area worth checking out.
 Some of the more famous and beautiful ones include the Devil’s Bridge, Bell Rock and Cathedral Rock.
 They’re all pretty short, moderate hikes with a big payoff at the end.

 Depending on how long you have to devote to your Arizona trip, it may make sense to base yourself here for a couple of days to chill out and enjoy the vibe while doing some of the nice, short hikes in the area.
 You can see what my solo trip there was like here:

-I visited solo this month and these were my favorite things to do in Sedona.
+I visited solo, and these were my favorite things to do in Sedona.

 Those famous baby blue falls truly are that color in real life!
 If you manage to score a permit for Havasu Falls, prepare to be amazed.